Networking in simple terms means exchanging information to build a professional relationship.

 - What do you say when networking for a job?

-- How do I ask for a job network?
+- How do I ask for the job network?

 - How to network for a job on LinkedIn?

-Some tips can help in navigating through networking easily:
+Some networking tips can help to navigate through networking easily:

 Take charge and interact